rangle/ngCourse2/handout/10-redux.md

 }
 ```

 We can see here that we are passing in an initial state, and an action.
 To handle each action - we have setup a switch statement.
-Instead of each reducer needing to explcitly subscribe to the dispatcher - every action gets passed into every reducer.
+Instead of each reducer needing to explcitly subscribe to the dispatcher - every action gets passed into every reducer, handles the action it is interested in, and otherwise returns the state along to the next reducer.

 Reducers in Redux should be side-effect free, that means that they should not modify things outside of the application state.
 Instead, they should reflect the state of the application.
 This is why side-effect causing operations, such as updating a record in a database, generating an id, etc should be handled elsewhere in the application - such as in the action creators, or middleware.